aharneish/deep-learning-nlp-practice/week 4/answers.md

                     * Choosing the right slope parameter can be challenging, as it can impact the network's performance.

                     * The output range is not bounded, which can result in exploding gradients.

+3. Explain in detail Vanishing and Exploding gradient problems.

+* Vanishing gradients problem occurs when the gradients propagated backward through the network during training become extremely samll.
+As a result the weights are updated at a slower rate leading to slower learning or no learning at all.
+This is observed in networks with many layers.

+* The causes:

+    * Activation Functions: Sigmoid and tanh functions have saturated regions where the gradients approach 0.
+When these functions are used in deep networks, the gradients can rapidly diminish as they propagate backwards.

+    * Deep network architectures:  As the gradients are multiplied through each layer during backpropagation, they can shrink exponentially if the weights and activations are in the range where the derivative is close to zero.

+    * Weight Initialization: Poor initialization of the weights, such as small random values, can exacerbate the vanishing gradients problem.

+* how do we mitigate this problem:

+    * we can use different activation functions such as ReLU and its variants to help mitigate this problem.

+    * we can also use different weight initialization strategies suxh as Xavier or He initialization.

+* The exploding gradients problem occurs when the gradients propagated backward through the network become extremely large.
+This issue leads to unstable training dynamics and makes it difficult for the optimization algorithm to find an optimal solution.
+Exploding gradients can cause numerical instability and prevent the network from converging.

+* The causes:

+    * Unstable Weight Updates: If the weights of the network are too large or initialized improperly, the gradients can grow exponentially during backpropagation, resulting in exploding gradients.

+    * Deep Network Architecture: In networks with many layers, the gradients can accumulate and magnify as they propagate backward, particularly if the weights are not properly scaled.

+* how do we mitigate this problem:

+    * Gradient Clipping: Gradient clipping is a technique used to limit the magnitude of gradients during training.
+By setting a threshold value, gradients that exceed the threshold are scaled down, effectively preventing them from exploding.

+    * Weight Regularization: Techniques like L1 or L2 regularization can help control the magnitude of weights and gradients, reducing the likelihood of exploding gradients.

+    * Batch Normalization: Batch normalization, applied between layers, helps mitigate the exploding gradients problem by normalizing the activations and controlling the scale of the gradients.

+4. Why are neural networks with skip connections known as Residual networks?

+*

+5. Understand the Resnet and Inception Architectures?